Fort Buchanan and the Gary Sinise Foundation say thanks to the military community in the Caribbean

 |0

-This work, Fort Buchanan and the Gary Sinise Foundation say thanks to the military community in the Caribbean [Image 4 of 4], by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan and the Gary Sinise Foundation say thanks to the military community in the Caribbean, by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Buchanan and the Gary Sinise Foundation say thanks to the military community in the Caribbean